rinocloud/rinocloud-python/README.md

 You can add filters to the query object.
 Rinocloud allows you to filter using the following operators:

 ```
+'eq' - equal to,
+'neq' - not equal to,
 'lt' - less than,
 'lte' - less than or equal to,
 'gt' - greater than,